sidneyabush/Silica_Spatial_Controls_GRL/README.md

 ## Project status

-Active (manuscript in submission prep and submitted to *GRL*).
+Active (manuscript in revision at *GRL*).
 Breaking changes are possible as we finalize figures and text.

 ---